David M. Albala, M.D.

-At the present time he is Chief of Urology at Crouse Hospital in Syracuse, New York and Medical Director for Associated Medical Professionals.
+At the present time he is Chief of Urology at Crouse Hospital in Syracuse, New York.
 He is considered a national and international authority in laparoscopic and robotic urological surgery and has been an active teacher in this area for over 20 years.
 His research and clinical interests have focused on robotic urological surgery.
 In addition, other clinical interests include minimally invasive treatment of benign prostatic hypertrophy (BPH) and the use of fibrin sealants in surgery.
 He has been a Visiting Professor at numerous institutions across the United States as well as overseas in countries such as India, China, Iceland, Germany, France, Japan, Brazil, Australia, and Singapore.
 In addition, he has done operative demonstrations in over 32 countries and 23 states.
 He has trained 16 fellows in endourology and advanced robotic surgery.

 In addition, Dr. Albala is a past White House Fellow who acted as a special assistant to Federico Pena, Secretary of Transportation, on classified and unclassified public health related issues.